deepaksaini745/Doc2Deck/README.md

 # Doc2Deck

-SmartSlideGen is an AI-powered pipeline that automatically converts Microsoft Word documents into professional PowerPoint presentations.
+Doc2Deck is an AI-powered pipeline that automatically converts Microsoft Word documents into professional PowerPoint presentations.
 The system extracts text and embedded images in the order they appear, processes the text via a generative AI API to create slide content, and dynamically integrates images with the corresponding text to produce a cohesive, visually appealing presentation.

 ## Features